Ahh... that was hot.

 Running the Distance for Suicide Prevention!

-This coming March Bill will ascend to the summit of Mount Washington for a third time, and while a winter ascent to the top of any mountain and the hard work and physical and mental preparation that is required is exhilarating and confidence building, many people who are fighting depression, anxiety, fear, and are consumed by negative thoughts, are not able to experience this feeling of exhilaration.
+Just one month ago on March 17, 2017, Bill and his two colleagues made their second successful winter ascent to the summit of Mount Washington, and while a winter ascent to the top of any mountain and the hard work, focus, physical and mental preparation, and discipline that is required is exhilarating and confidence building, many people who are fighting depression, anxiety, fear, or are just consumed by negative thoughts, are not able to experience this feeling of exhilaration.
 These people live an every day struggle to climb, and their mountain appears every morning they wake, and it's absolutely daunting.

 Bill's passion for climbing represents what he feels is our ability to overcome these fears, our struggle, and ultimately Bill wants to spread that very message to those that are suffering from mental illness as well.
 That you can and will "get out of it".
 That you can stand atop a mountain looking down at the very struggles you faced, and all the steps it took to get to the top.